shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 - Are the public functions vulnerable to critical frontrun attacks like [this](https://github.com/sherlock-audit/2023-01-ajna-judging/issues/140)?
 Hiding in plain sight?
 Don't let non-owners steal assets of the actual owners.
 - Is the math for rewarding tokens depending on a variable that can be exploited by users?
 Lookout for proportionality to measure impact!
 - Can the owner frontrun the sh*t out of users like [this](https://consensys.net/diligence/audits/2021/06/growthdefi-wheat/#frontrunning-attacks-by-the-owner)?
+- Are the parameters of functions used in a convoluted way?
+Like the money is being sent to the seller instead of the buyer?